rs-ipfs/rust-ipfs/README.md

 - Parity's [`rust-libp2p`](https://github.com/libp2p/rust-libp2p), which does a lot the of heavy lifting here

 If you know of another implementation or another cool project adjacent to these efforts, let us know!

+### Contributing

+We welcome and accept any of the following:

+* Bug reports and feature requests in the form of issues
+* PRs for issues marked as [help wanted](https://github.com/rs-ipfs/rust-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [good first issue](https://github.com/rs-ipfs/rust-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
+* PRs that implement more HTTP endpoints or pass more conformance tests
+* PRs that move our crates toward being more `no_std` friendly
+* The introduction of benchmarking
+* Issues not marked as Help Wanted or Good First Issue ;)

+See [the contributing docs](./CONTRIBUTING.md) for more info.
+You can also back the project financially by reaching out or by becoming a backer on [OpenCollective](https://opencollective.com/rs-ipfs)

 ## Contributors